mbaumer/us_hep_funding/docs/_states/NJ.md

 [Back to top](#top)
 ## NJ-06 -- Rep. Frank Pallone, Jr. (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-06)
 ### Committees
-Frank Pallone, Jr. is the #1 Republican on the House Committee on Energy and Commerce
+Frank Pallone, Jr. is the #1 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```